Document Type : Original Article

 Abstract

-Aim and Background: Cutaneous Leishmaniasis (CL) is the most prevalent type of leishmaniasis.
-Iran is among the first six countries in the world with the highest annual incidence of CL.
-Non-caseating granulomatous inflammatory cutaneous reaction is the most patterns of its skin lesions.
-The aim is presentation of a 36 years old man with a history of PAN vasculitis with extensive caseating granulomatous lesions who diagnosed as Cutaneous Leishmaniasis.
+Cutaneous Leishmaniasis is the most prevalent type of leishmaniasis.
+Iran is among the first six countries in the world with the highest annual incidence of cutaneous Leishmaniasis.
+Non-caseating granulomatous inflammatory cutaneous reaction is the most common pattern of its skin lesions.
+The current article presents the case of a 36-year-old man with a history of polyarteritis nodosa vasculitis with extensive caseating granulomatous lesions who was diagnosed with cutaneous leishmaniasis.
+Caseating granulomatous can present in cutaneous Leishmaniasis; thus, it is recommended to consider leishmaniasis in the diagnosis of this histological pattern, especially in autoimmune patients before starting immunosuppressive treatment.

 Keywords